 I am here again, traveling along the same flat road, watching the tall green maples and oaks turn to scrubby, smaller bush and pine.
-What is it about my primordial need to return to the ocean – the Atlantic Ocean – every summer?
+What is it about my primordial need to return to the ocean – the Atlantic Ocean – every year?

 “Why is he traveling so closely behind you?
 How fast are you going?” my mother interrupts my slow, careful thoughts.

 “I’m going 70 miles per hour,” I answer defensively.
 Actually, the speedometer reads 69, but I know that will not satisfy her.
 On this particular trip, we are traveling alone, my 85-plus mother and me, to Ocean City on a gorgeous sparkling Saturday morning.